aosolis/airline-msteams-poc/README.md

 ### Solution

 #### Data model
-A `Trip` has a unique `tripId` and a `departureTime`.
+A [`Trip`](https://github.com/aosolis/emirates-msteams-poc/blob/939c70b1f8c681d6b8a9c660af8c841b5618d653/src/trips/TripsApi.ts#L28) has a unique `tripId` and a `departureTime`.
 It is comprised of a list of `Flight` segments, each of which has a `flightNumber`, `origin` airport and `destination` airport.
 The trip also has a list of `CrewMember` entities, which are uniquely identified by their `userPrincipalName`.

-Assume that the airline trip database has an interface that supports the following operations:
+Assume that the airline trip database has an [interface](https://github.com/aosolis/emirates-msteams-poc/blob/939c70b1f8c681d6b8a9c660af8c841b5618d653/src/trips/TripsApi.ts#L47) that supports the following operations:
 * `getTripAsync(tripId: string): Promise<Trip>`
     * Get the details of a trip, given its trip id
 * `findTripsDepartingInRangeAsync(startTime: Date, endTime: Date): Promise<Trip[]>`
     * Find all trips departing between `startTime` and `endTime` (inclusive)

-To keep track of the teams that the app has created, and the status of each team, the app maintains data for each team. `TeamData` has a `groupId`, `tripId`, `creationTime`,  `archivalTime` (not set if the team is active), and a snapshot of the trip details in `tripSnapshot`.
-The app keeps this in an additional store that supports the following operations:
+To keep track of the teams that the app has created, and the status of each team, the app maintains data for each team. [`TeamData`](https://github.com/aosolis/emirates-msteams-poc/blob/939c70b1f8c681d6b8a9c660af8c841b5618d653/src/storage/AppDataStore.ts#L30) has a `groupId`, `tripId`, `creationTime`,  `archivalTime` (not set if the team is active), and a snapshot of the trip details in `tripSnapshot`.
+The app keeps this in an (store)[https://github.com/aosolis/emirates-msteams-poc/blob/939c70b1f8c681d6b8a9c660af8c841b5618d653/src/storage/AppDataStore.ts#L39] that supports the following operations:
 * `addOrUpdateTeamDataAsync(teamData: TeamData)`
     * Add or update info about a team that app created
 * `deleteTeamDataAsync(groupId: string)`